 After Crossing the TreeTop Walk

 Once you have crossed the suspension bridge, you will then need to take the one-way Petaling Trail down Bukit Kalang.
+It is quite a bit of a walk back to the main trail from the Treetop Walk.

 If you hear rustling in the leaves above, it could be that monkeys are hopping from branch to branch above you.